 Setting up the Grill

-You’ll first want to set your grill up using the 2-zone method meaning you will have an extremely hot radiant zone area and an indirect medium heat convection zone.
+You’ll first want to set your grill up using the 2-zone method meaning you will have a hot radiant zone area and an indirect medium heat convection zone.
 Once you light your grill, there is no need to wait for the grate to heat up as you normally would.
-You want to put your meat on the medium heat convection side right away.
+You want to put your meat on the medium heat convection side as soon as you have consistent heat.

-With your steak already on, slowly bring the grill temperature up to 250°F. Hold steady at this temperature.
-You don’t want to go much higher than that.
+With your steak already on, slowly bring the grill temperature up to 250 -325°F. Hold as steady as possible at this temperature.
+You don’t want to go much higher than that and I prefer the lower end.
 Insert a meat probe to monitor the temperature of the meat.

-This method absolutely requires a precise instant read meat thermometer or meat probe.
-I have reviewed a good option which you can see here: ThermoWorks Thermapen ONE Digital Meat Thermometer Review
+This method absolutely requires a remote digital thermometer probe and a precise instant read meat thermometer.
+I have reviewed a good instant read option which you can see here: ThermoWorks Thermapen ONE Digital Meat Thermometer Review

 Close the lid and keep an eye on the meat temp.
-I suggest flipping the meat at least 2 to 4 times during this process to ensure and even cook.
-Flip the meat not only from end to end, but from side to side keeping it as far away from the direct heat as possible.
+I suggest flipping the meat at least once during this process to ensure an even cook.
+Keep the meat as far away from the direct heat as possible.

 Resting the Meat Before You Sear

-When the meat reaches about 115°F, (you will want to practice to see what temp works best for you) you want to remove the meat from the grill, wrap it in foil and let it rest for 15 minutes or so.
-This allows the juices to soak back into the meat and tenderizes at the same time.
+When the meat reaches about 115°F for a medium rare finish, (you will want to practice to see what temp works best for you) you want to remove the meat from the grill, tent it on foil, and let it rest for 15 minutes or so.
+Resting the meat allows the juices to soak back into the meat and tenderize at the same time.

 While the meat is resting, you will want to start building up the fire.
-Open your vents, and even add additional hot coals if necessary using a charcoal chimney starter.
-You can find a good chimney starter option HERE if you need one.
+Open your vents, and add additional hot coals if necessary using a charcoal chimney starter.
+You can find my recommended chimney starter options here if you need one.
+Best Charcoal Chimney Starters Reviews And Buyer Guide

 If you are using a Gas grill, crank the heat up as high as it will go and close the lid.